marksherriff/cs3240-f22-website/project.md

 __Due:__ October 9 and 10

-__Goal:__ All projects have to do something "interesting" with a user account.
-Thus, it makes sense to start by making sure folks can login.
+__Goal:__ All projects must have a user account feature for students to login with.
+To accomplish this, you are to integrate Google login to your app.

 __Requirements:__ A user with a Google Account (not just a Netbadge account!) can login to the system and the system shows in some way that that user has indeed logged in.
 You cannot lock your app to just @virginia.edu accounts (otherwise the professors can't login...).
 GitHub Actions CI MUST be operational with at least one test case in order to earn full XP.
 As you are just getting started with testing, this is more showing us that you have the process setup and that you have some passing tests.
 You do not have to have login fully tested at this point.